 Paper Towel Tube

 I love activities that require not much more than checking out the recycling bin.
-Master how to build a catapult with paper towel tubes, a bit of yarn, pom poms, tape, a wooden spoon, and rubber bands.
+Master how to build a catapult with paper towel tubes, some yarn, pom poms, tape, a spoon, and rubber bands.

 Cardboard Box